 - 2 Tsp Calendula Officinalis tincture

 - 1 Tbs Chamomile flowers

-Mix in the tincture and add the flowers and combine everything, then gently massage the healing herbs into your feet.
+Mix in the tincture, add the flowers, combine everything, and gently massage the healing herbs into your feet.

 Herbal deodorising foot spa

 Soaking your feet to “detoxify” is one of those little extras you should make time for.

 You can add plenty of ingredients to your formula, Magnesium to replenish missing minerals, Epsom salts to detox, Sea salt to cleanse.